qubic-li/.github/profile/README.md

 - [How to use Farm Connect](https://github.com/qubic-li/client/blob/main/farm-connect.md)

 Operating your own farm with farm connect allows you to minimize traffic and delay between your miners and the pool.
 It Works as a proxy between.
-To use farm connect, please contact our supporters in [Discord](https://discord.gg/FR32V3fyBW).
+To use farm connect, please contact our supporters on [Discord](https://discord.gg/FR32V3fyBW).

 ## Pools And Fees And Revenue
 QLI operates three own pools.
 Each pool is operated by dedicated operators.
 We run two solo and one PPS pool.